Minnie S. Davis: Career

-Wearisome days prolonged into years —months when she could not stand alone or walk— and then nursed into convalescence.
-All one long, dreary winter she was kept in a darkened room with her eyes closely covered, not enduring a ray of light, and suffering most intensely.
-And with all this pain and suffering and blindness, with it all there came such a longing to write one long poem.
+She experienced several years of illness, including periods of limited mobility and a winter spent in confinement in a darkened room due to severe light sensitivity.
+During this period of convalescence, she expressed a desire to compose a long-form poem.

 In 1863, she removed with her father's family to Hartford, Connecticut.
 A few months after going into her new home, she fell down stairs, and that was the beginning of long years of helplessness, suffering and partial blindness.
 All known means for her restoration had been tried, but with only partial and temporary success.
 In 1885, when the wave of "Mental Healing" swept over the U.S., Davis was one of the first who embraced its philosophy.
 A friend visited her and offered to treat her according to the new method of healing.
 In four months, the days of pain and the darkened room were over.
 She then obtained the best teachers and studied with them the philosophy of healing, and went out in her turn to pass on the work, in which she has had unusual success.
 Teaching was evidently her forte, her lectures being clear, strong and logical.
 Davis was interested in all the advanced movements of the day, including the temperance movement and equal rights.

 In 1869, her sister Florence died at the age of 19.
 At this time a group of young sisters was growing up around her —the children of her father's second marriage.
 Davis took the greatest interest in their education.
 She became their home instructor, and sought to form their taste in reading.
 When her suffering confined her to a darkened room, they became her readers and amanuenses.